Best Online Criminal Justice Programs in Iowa (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online criminal justice degree in Iowa offers a flexible path to a high-demand career.
-Iowa offers competitive entry-level wages, though median salaries are currently 9.7% below the national trend.
+Iowa offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Iowa students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online criminal justice programs and are ranked based on affordability, graduation rates, and student outcomes in Iowa.